mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 Those provide answers to all the issues mentioned above.
 More than one quantity may be defined for the same dimension:

-- quantities of different kinds (e.g., frequency, modulation rate, activity)
+- quantities of different kinds (e.g., _frequency_, _modulation rate_, _activity_)
-- quantities of the same kind (e.g., length, width, altitude, distance, radius, wavelength, position vector)
+- quantities of the same kind (e.g., _length_, _width_, _altitude_, _distance_, _radius_,
+  _wavelength_, _position vector_)

 Two quantities can't be added, subtracted, or compared unless they belong to the same quantity kind.

 ### System of quantities is not only about kinds

 The [@ISO80000] specifies hundreds of different quantities.
 Plenty of various kinds are provided, and often, each kind contains more than one quantity.
 It turns out that such quantities form a hierarchy of quantities of the same kind.

-For example, here are all quantities of the kind length provided in [@ISO80000] (part 1):
+For example, here are all quantities of the kind _length_ provided in [@ISO80000] (part 1):

 ![](img/quantities_of_length.svg)

-Each of the above quantities expresses some kind of length, and each can be measured with meters, which is the unit defined by the [@SI] for quantities of length.
-However, each has different properties, usage, and sometimes even a different character (position vector and displacement are vector quantities).
+Each of the above quantities expresses some kind of _length_, and each can be measured with meters, which is the unit defined by the [@SI] for quantities of _length_.
+However, each has different properties, usage, and sometimes even a different character (_position vector_ and _displacement_ are vector quantities).

 The below presents how such a hierarchy tree can be defined in the library: